Are you thinking about what financial goals to set this year?

 But I’m also positioned for an opportunity.
 Though I haven’t set a goal to purchase a rental property, another rental property is not out of the question.
 If a recession were to drop prices and bargains emerge, I’d look for deals.

 The next time around, I’ll know what I’m doing.
+I may consider buying a turnkey property from a online platform such as Roofstock.

 What kinds of financial goals are you considering this year?
+Do you set goals every year?
+Are you part of the 8% of people that succeed?

 Photo via DepositPhotos used under license.